paritytech/substrate-analytics/README.md

 - `LOG_EXPIRY_HOURS`  (default: 168)
 - `MAX_PENDING_CONNECTIONS` (default: 8192)
 - `DATABASE_POOL_SIZE` (default: 10)

+To allow logging you must set:

+- `RUST_LOG` to some log level

+---

 There are some easy possibilities available for optimisation (eg. batching inserts).